“Search is still our biggest moonshot, but that moon keeps on moving.”

 Bing Brings ChatGPT to Search

-At a live event on 7 February 2023 Microsoft revealed how they would be integrating the ChatGPT technology they have heavily invested in with their Bing search product.
-A version will also be incorporated into their Edge browser.
+At a live event on 7 February 2023, Microsoft revealed how they would integrate the ChatGPT technology they've heavily invested in with their Bing search product.
+They also noted that a version would be incorporated into their Edge browser.

-AI chat will kick in when a user enters a more complex query that is not easily answered by a single search result.
-Examples given included “planning a detailed trip itinerary or researching what TV to buy.”
+The AI chat kicks in when a user enters a more complex query that is not easily answered by a single search result.
+Examples given included, “planning a detailed trip itinerary" or "researching what TV to buy.”

 When the Bing algorithm decides a query qualifies, the user is taken into a live, interactive chat experience.
-Bing will provide a written answer that draws from multiple sources on the web.
+Bing then provides a written answer that draws from multiple sources on the web.
 The effect is as if a human assistant researched the topic in search and wrote you a summary of what it found.

 Google and Bing AI Announcements POV-1

-The results text contains superscript numbers that when hovered show a website source the user can click through to.
+The resulting text contains superscript numbers that, when hovered over, show a website source that the user can click through to.

-The chatbot answer experience will also appear in Microsoft’s Edge browser when the query justifies it or the user requests it.
-In the latter case, the user will be able to click a chat button and ask it to do something, like summarizing the first page results or even summarizing lengthy text on a page being viewed.
+The chatbot answer experience also appears in Microsoft’s Edge browser when the query justifies it or the user requests it.
+In the latter case, the user can click a chat button and ask it to do something, like summarizing the first page results or even summarizing lengthy text on a page being viewed.

-According to Owen Yin who has been given early access to “New Bing,” you can switch back and forth between chat-based and traditional results using tabs:
+You can also switch back and forth between chat-based and traditional results using tabs:

 Google and Bing AI Announcements POV